Main content start

 3. In addition, students in this program must write at least one interdisciplinary paper.
 This may be ENGLISH 197, Senior Honors Essay; ENGLISH 199, Senior Independent Essay; ENGLISH 194 or 198, Individual Research; or a paper integrating the material in two courses the student is taking in two different disciplines.

-For more information about the interdisciplinary emphasis, please read these guidelines
+For more information about the interdisciplinary emphasis, please read these guidelines.

-Creative Writing
+Creative Writing (40 units)

 This subplan is printed on the transcript and diploma and is elected in Axess.This program is designed for students who want a sound basic knowledge of the English literary tradition as a whole and at the same time want to develop skills in writing poetry or prose.
 In addition to the degree requirements required of all majors and listed above, students must complete at least 40 additional units of approved courses, in either the prose or poetry concentration: